nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Greetings from Finux!**

-**Finux** is a CLI Style application that allows the user to make better financial decisions based on the information recorded in the application.
+**Finux** is a Command-Line-Interface (CLI) Style application that allows the user to make better financial decisions based on the information recorded in the application.
 If you’re familiar with the CLI command interface, you will enjoy the benefit of speeding up your finance management rather than using the traditional management system.